richardvan/richardvan.github.io/pages/about.md

 ---
 layout: page
 title: about
-description: Richard Van Personal Website
+description: who is Richard Van?
 ---

-Richard Van is a well-rounded individual with experience in attempting his own startup, traveling the world, and working as a developer for five years.
+Richard Van is a developer who is well-rounded with experience in attempting his own startup, traveling the world, and working in industry for five years.
 He enjoys exploring new technologies and leveraging code to do cool things.

 [文](https://en.wiktionary.org/wiki/%E6%96%87)[英](https://en.wiktionary.org/wiki/%E8%8B%B1)[康](https://en.wiktionary.org/wiki/%E6%96%87) is his Chinese name.
 The pinyin translation is Wen Ying Kang.
 The Vietnamese translation is [Văn](https://en.wiktionary.org/wiki/v%C4%83n#Vietnamese) [Anh](https://en.wiktionary.org/wiki/Anh) [Khăng](http://meaningoffirstname.blogspot.com/2009/08/khang-name-meanings-of-khang-baby-names.html).
 He speaks Cantonese at home with his family and is commonly referred to as Hong.